An applicant becomes a student on the day of enrolment in the university.

 Doctoral study programmes are realised in full-time or combined form.

-The student is entitled to a doctoral bursary, if studying in full-time studies for a standard period of study.
+The student is entitled to a doctoral scholarship, if studying in full-time studies for a standard period of study.

 The study is organised according to an individual study plan under the supervision of a supervisor and possibly also with the participation of a advisor.